An information resource for practitioners

 N.B. this information is written for practitioners with medical knowledge, if you are suffering with shoulder pain please seek advice from a health practitioner.

-Education and activity modification
+Time, education and activity modification

-Ultrasound, laser therapy massage, mobilisation exercise.
+Ultrasound, laser therapy massage, exercise.

 Risks: May have increased tenderness after hands-on treatment for 24-48 hours, improvement may take a few sessions (1 in 2).
 Small risk of nerve compression causing temporary tingling and numbness (1 in 100).
 Very low risk of long-term nerve damage.